 The city of Long Beach has over 11 miles of beaches for residents and visitors to enjoy.
-Its great weather and ideal location overlooking the Pacific Ocean make motorcycles a common sight here.
+Its great weather and an ideal location overlooking the Pacific Ocean make motorcycles a common sight here.
 But the downside is that millions of trucks and cars compete for the same roads with these motorcycles.
 That makes motorcycle accidents in Long Beach inevitable.

 Given how incredibly high the cost of a motorcycle accident is, a lowball settlement offer from the insurance company just won’t cut it.
-If you or a loved one were injured or killed in a motorcycle accident in Long Beach, the experienced personal injury attorneys at The Dominguez Firm can help.
+If you or a loved one were injured or killed in a motorcycle accident in Long Beach, the experienced Long Beach personal injury attorneys at The Dominguez Firm can help.
 We will fight to get you and your family the maximum compensation you are entitled to under the law.
 Call us for a free consultation at 800-818-1818 today.
 Read on for more information about what to do and how we can help if you are involved in a motorcycle accident in Long Beach.

 Why does Long Beach have so many motorcycle accidents?